 A few animal studies suggest that celery seed extracts may help lower blood pressure and cholesterol, as well as protect the liver from damaging substances such as high doses of the pain reliever acetaminophen (Tylenol).
-But again, researchers don’t know whether that would be true in people.
+But again, researchers don't know whether that would be true in humans.

-In humans, researchers have found that people who eat a diet rich in lutein -- found in celery, spinach, broccoli, lettuce, tomatoes, oranges, carrots, and greens -- were less likely to develop colorectal cancer.
+Researchers have found that people who eat a diet rich in lutein -- found in celery, spinach, broccoli, lettuce, tomatoes, oranges, carrots, and greens -- were less likely to develop colorectal cancer.
 However, celery was just one part of their diet.
 So no one knows whether it was celery, another food, or some combination of foods that lowered their risk of cancer.